phadjido/CubismZ/README.md

    ```
    Parameters in square brackets are optional. `<n processors>` sets the number
    of MPI processes.
 Defaults to 1 if not specified.
 The `<n bits>`
    parameter is specific to the FPZIP compressor.
+See [description of
+   program arguments](#description-of-program-arguments) for more information.

 5. `test_sz.sh`: Runs the [SZ](#sz) compressor.
 If no reference file exists,
    the script will generate it automatically.
 The test can be run individually